A Schematic Definition of Quantum Polynomial Time Computability: Proof of the Key Lemma

 \subsection{Functional Simulation of QTMs}

-An essence of the proof of Lemma \ref{lemma:second-part} is a direct simulation of the behavior of a single-tape, $\appcomplex$-amplitude, conservative, plain QTM $M=(Q,\Sigma,\Gamma,\delta,q_{0},Q_f)$, which has clean outputs.
-For simplicity, we assume that $\Sigma=\{0,1\}$ and $\Gamma=\{0,1,b\}$, where $b$ stands for the blank symbol, instead of $\#$.
+An essence of the proof of Lemma \ref{lemma:second-part} is a direct step-by-step simulation of the behavior of a single-tape, $\appcomplex$-amplitude, conservative, plain QTM $M=(Q,\Sigma,\Gamma,\delta,q_{0},Q_f)$, which has clean outputs.
+For simplicity, we assume that $\Sigma=\{0,1\}$ and $\Gamma=\{0,1,b\}$, where $b$ here stands for a unique blank tape symbol, instead of $\#$ used in early sections.
 We further assume that $Q_f=\{q_f\}$ and $Q = \{0,1\}^{\ell}$ for a certain fixed even number $\ell>0$ with $q_0 =0^{\ell}$ and $q_f =1^{\ell}$.
-Let us assume that, starting with binary input string $x$ written in the single input/work tape, $M$ halts in at most $p(|x|)$ steps, where $p$ is an appropriate polynomial associated only with $M$.
+Let us assume that, starting with \emph{binary} input string $x$ written on the single input/work/output tape, $M$ halts in at most $p(|x|)$ steps, where $p$ is an appropriate polynomial associated only with $M$.
 We further assume that all computation paths of $M$ on each input halt simultaneously.
-For convenience, we demand the property that $p(n)>\ell$ for any $n\in\nat$.
-It is important to remember that $M$ eventually halts by entering $q_f$ and making the tape head stationed at the start cell and that no non-blank symbol appears in the left side region of any output string.
+For convenience, we also demand that $p(n)>\ell$ for any $n\in\nat$.
+It is important to remember that $M$ eventually halts by entering a unique final inner state $q_f$ and making the tape head stationed at the start cell and that no non-blank symbol appears in the left-side region of any output string.